MicrosoftDocs/azure-docs/articles/azure-arc/servers/manage-agent.md

 #### To upgrade from the command line

-If you are unfamiliar with the command-line options for Windows Installer packages, review [Msiexec standard command-line options](/windows/win32/msi/standard-installer-command-line-options) and [Msiexec command-line options](/windows/win32/msi/command-line-options).
+If you're unfamiliar with the command-line options for Windows Installer packages, review [Msiexec standard command-line options](/windows/win32/msi/standard-installer-command-line-options) and [Msiexec command-line options](/windows/win32/msi/command-line-options).

 1. Sign on to the computer with an account that has administrative rights.